ALapinskas/assetsm/README.md

     const tilemap = assets.getTileMap(key)
 }
 ```
-6. To check the process booleans you can use
+7. To check the process you can subscribe for ProgressEvent.type event
 ```
-assets.isLoading
-assets.isAllFilesLoaded
+// fires when uploading is starting assets.addEventListener("loadstart", () =>
+// fires when uploading is in progress assets.addEventListener("progress", () =>
+// fires when uploading is over assets.addEventListener("load", () =>
 ```
 # Run examples from ./examples folder
 ```